 The knowledge involved is extremely specific.
 For example, each of the 5,000 enzymes which catalyze a chemical reaction pathway may be composed of up to 2,500 amino-acid building blocks and each of these building blocks is coded for by a 3-character sequence of DNA.
 Over evolutionary time small variations, in the form of mutations, may be introduced to this code and individuals with slightly unique enzymes are given an experimental try-out in the environment.
 The successes are recorded and live on within the species’ genome but the failures do not.
 In this manner knowledge of successful designs form powerful models and accumulate in the genome.
 Thus behind each of those vast number of enzymes is an informational plan for its structure, construction and use.
 In this instance the information is at least equally fundamental as is material in the form of the enzyme.

 The entire realm of the biosphere is formed from the interactions among a vast number of experimental designs.
 Each of these individual organisms are mortal and have but a short life span; it is the knowledge repository or model from which they spring that is more nearly immortal.
 In this unusual perspective the vast system of interacting organisms composing the biosphere appears less significant than the timeless knowledge which forms them.
-We strut and fret our hour upon the stage but these experiments in living may signify only little to the repository of enduring knowledge.
+As phenotypes, we strut and fret our hour upon the stage but these experiments in living may signify only little to the repository of enduring knowledge.

 This view of a reality beyond materialism and the world of appearances is supported by a current scientific revolution in which information is understood as at least equally fundamental as mass and energy.
 It harkens back to Plato and his understanding that the world of appearances is but a shadow world, a mere reflection of an underlying realm of ‘ideas’.